ErpNetDocs/tech/modules/logistics/wms/how-it-works/warehouse-policies.md

 * To date

-NOTE: Some policies can be applied only at the warehouse level.
+NOTE: Some policies can be applied only at the warehouse or zone level.